solvmanifold/LatentTrader/README.md

-# Weekly Trading Advisor
+# Trading Advisor

-A Python CLI tool for generating trading advice based on technical indicators and analyst targets for S&P 500 stocks.
+A Python CLI tool for generating tactical swing trading advice based on technical indicators and analyst targets for S&P 500 stocks.

 ## Features